AleDenshi/comfy.guide/content/server/i2p-daemon.md

 ---

 I2P, also known as the "Invisible Internet Project," is a decentralized anonymizing network designed to protect users' privacy and anonymity.
-I2P uses "garlic routing," a technique that bundles multiple messages together into a single encrypted packet.
+I2P uses "[garlic routing](https://geti2p.net/en/docs/how/garlic-routing)", a technique that bundles multiple messages together into a single encrypted packet.
 This offers advantages over onion routing by increasing the efficiency and security of the network, as it is harder for adversaries to correlate packets and trace them back to their source.

 ## Some Technical Differences Between Tor and I2P